A Mom’s Practical Guide to the Best Ideas for Your Family Christmas Bucket List

 Fifteen – A Christmas Movie Marathon

-This one is such a cliche, as OF COURSE, you’re going to have a movie marathon on your Christmas bucket list!
+This one is such a cliche as, OF COURSE, you’re going to have a movie marathon on your Christmas bucket list!
 Be sure to check out all your video subscriptions before buying new ones.
-Disney + is sure to have a lot, Netflix has some cute original holiday content, and check Amazon Prime too if you subscribe.
+Disney + is sure to have a lot; Netflix has some cute original holiday content, and check Amazon Prime too, if you subscribe.

-Mix in black & white classics with cartoons, and even some Hallmark holiday favorites too!
+Mix in black & white classics with cartoons and even some Hallmark holiday favorites too!
 I won’t give you a list of must-watch movies, as there are already 67,956 posts about great holiday movies.
 But this is a great frugal option, even one you could repeat every weekend is you want!

 Yet, if you do want to uplevel your movie marathon, you can always splurge and tell the family that festive holiday apparel is requested!

 You can’t go wrong with matching family holiday Snoopy pajamas!
-Or for the young man of the household a Marvel Avengers gingerbread hoody!

-If your family members are movie buffs maybe uplevel the experience to include a holiday movie trivia quiz!
-Everyone thinks they’re a pro and it might be time to crown the winner and end the debate once and for all!
+If your family members are movie buffs, maybe uplevel the experience to include a holiday movie trivia quiz!
+Everyone thinks they’re a pro, and it might be time to crown the winner and end the debate once and for all!

 Sixteen – send some Christmas cheer with a homemade card

 If you have a little crafter in your house, making Christmas cards can be a fun way to spend an afternoon.
-With this activity, you need to be mindful of your budget, as all crafters know that buying supplies can be a budget slippery slope!
+With this activity, you need to be mindful of your budget, as all crafters know that buying supplies can be a budget slippery slope.

 Wandering Hoof Ranch has a great post on making your own cards, and she even uses some items from nature to make your cards unique (and save some money).
 She uses pine needles, twigs, and greenery along with ribbons and cut-outs to make the cards shine!